-This error generally occurs when users are connected to Visual Studio Online through a proxy server, and the proxy server blocks the calls.
-Visual Studio Online is used to keep the user signed in to the IDE.
+The Proxy authorization required error generally occurs when users are connected to Visual Studio online resources through a proxy server, and the proxy server blocks the calls.

 Restart Visual Studio.
 A proxy authentication dialog box should appear.
 Enter your credentials in the dialog.

 If the above step does not solve the problem, this may be because your proxy server does not prompt for credentials for http://go.microsoft.com addresses but does so for *.visualStudio.com addresses.
-For these servers, you need to whitelist the following list to unblock all sign-in scenarios in Visual Studio:
+For these servers, you need to add the following URLs to the allow list to unblock all sign-in scenarios in Visual Studio:

-You can otherwise remove the http://go.microsoft.com address from the whitelist so that the proxy authentication dialog shows up for both the http://go.microsoft.com address and the server endpoints when Visual Studio is restarted.
+You can remove the http://go.microsoft.com address from the allow list so that the proxy authentication dialog shows up for both the http://go.microsoft.com address and the server endpoints when Visual Studio is restarted.

-If you want to use your default credentials with your proxy, you can do the following:
+If you want to use your default credentials with your proxy, do the following:

 Find devenv.exe.config (the devenv.exe configuration file) in: %ProgramFiles%\Microsoft Visual Studio 14.0\Common7\IDE (or %ProgramFiles(x86)%\Microsoft Visual Studio 14.0\Common7\IDE).